hallgren/eventsourcing/README.md

 }
 ```

 When a person is created, more events could be created via methods on the `Person` aggregate.
 Below is the `GrowOlder` method which in turn triggers the event `AgedOneYear`.
-This event is tracked on the person aggregate.

 ```go
 // GrowOlder command